bhargavlukhi/Appendix1/Appendix1.md

    Publication Details:
    Journal: International Journal of Electrical and Computer Engineering (IJECE)
    Volume: 11

+   # Container Security [ Vansh Mandanka - 2179670]
+   Title: Container Security: An Extensive Roadmap
+   Authors: Suganthi Subramanian, Prasad B Honnavalli, Shylaja S S
+   Affiliations: Department of CSE, PES University, Bangalore, India
+   Abstract: This paper provides an extensive roadmap for container security, including an analysis of existing access control mechanisms and challenges       encountered during architecture modeling.
+The paper also suggests solutions to address present security concerns.
+   Publication details: Unfortunately, the PDF file does not provide specific publication details such as the name of the journal or conference where the      paper was published.
    Issue: 5
    Pages: 4458-4470
    Publication Date: October 2021